 is a junior in Columbia College majoring in Creative Writing and Comparative Literature and Society.
 Robert Frost is her favorite poet, largely because he is from her beautiful home state of New Hampshire.
 When she’s not reading or writing, she enjoys cooking paleo desserts and exploring the city.

-is a is a junior in CC majoring in English and Creative Writing with a concentration in Classics.
+is a junior in CC majoring in English and Creative Writing with a concentration in Classics.
 He is from Jupiter, Florida.

 is a sophomore in CC who hails from the Garden State but has trouble merging on highways.
 She also needs to drink more water.
 But between these outstanding qualities, she enjoys reading and writing poetry and journalistic pieces.